natemcmaster/DotNetCorePlugins/docs/what-are-shared-types.md

 #### Type unification (option 2)

 Type unification is .NET's solution for the diamond dependency problem.
-In the simple example above, .NET's build system<sup>1</sup> would pick the higher version (D.2) and write this into the application manifest (the .deps.json file in build output.)
-Then, when the application is running and encounters usages of D.1, .NET binds hat usage to D.2 instead.
+In the simple example above, .NET's build system picks the higher version (D.2) and writes this into the application manifest (the .deps.json or .config file in build output.)
+Then, when the application is running and encounters usages of D.1, .NET binds the usage to D.2 instead.

 In other words, .NET will ignore assembly version when evaluating type identity.